robkwhitehouse/ESP32-Arduino-Tachometer/README.md

 changing the SAMPLE_RATE constant.

 It is intended that the sensor is pointed at a rotating disc, one half of which is painted white, and the other half black.
 This could equally be a rotating shaft.
-The sensor needs to be within a few cm of the rotating object.
+The IR sensor needs to be within a few cm of the rotating object.